virgesmith/neworder/docs/developer.md

 mpiexec -n <N> python examples/<name>/model.py
 ```

-See the Examples section for more details.
+See the Examples section for details on each example.